-The past year-plus has taught us a lot of hard lessons.
+The past two and a half years have taught us a lot of hard lessons.
 One of them is something we probably should have already known: it's never too soon to prep for emergency scenarios, where survival could depend on having the right gear ready to go at a moment's notice.

 Alongside this bag, you might want to keep some bulkier items at home.
 If I were genuinely worried about being flooded and having to escape from my roof, I might consider a small pack raft.
 If I thought I might be cut off for a few weeks, say because I lived in a remote cabin where weather conditions could prevent travel, I’d be stocking up on dehydrated food.